henrik/thepugautomatic.com-eleventy/src/site/posts/2023-07-13-ruby-module-builder-patterns.md

 end
 ```

 Note that we're assigning the module *instance* to the constant.
-Methods on the module-as-instance are like class methods:
+Methods on the module-as-instance are thus like class methods:

 ``` ruby
 MyModule = Module.new